buzzqw/TUS/OBSS/markdown-separati/en/44-the-monsters.md

 | **Treasure Category**: None |
 | **Description** |

-The quasit is perhaps the least powerful demon, but it is not among the least respected: even quasits consider themselves superior to the hordes of Dretch and, true to their nature, the Dretch lack the courage or incentive to prove them wrong.
+The quasit is perhaps the least powerful demon, but it is not among the least respected: even quasits consider themselves superior to the hordes of Dretch, and, true to their nature, the Dretch lack the courage or incentive to prove them wrong.
 The primary role in life of a quasit is that of a familiar in service to a spellcaster, but those quasits that escape this humiliating servitude acquire a will of their own and are much more dangerous.
 A typical quasit is 45 centimeters tall and weighs only 4 kg.

 Unique among the demonic hordes, quasits are not born from the souls of deceased evil mortals, but from living souls: when a spellcaster seeks to summon a quasit as a familiar, their soul touches the Abyss and it reacts, creating a quasit from its matter connected to the spellcaster' \*\*s soul and generating a powerful bond between the two.